doanthuanthanh88/yaml-scene/README.md

 ## Examples
 Please go to [here](./yaml-test/examples) to see examples

+## Write a extension by yourself
+- A [Extension template project](https://github.com/doanthuanthanh88/yaml-scene-extensions) which provides commands to unit test, build, document... to deploy to npm or something like that
+- [Extension file](./yaml-test/examples/custom-extension/custom.js) which is implemented a extension interface

 ## Sharing scenarios

 1. Auto download a mp3 file from youtube